 We opted for a chest freezer instead of an upright freezer for two reasons:

 1. We only have room for a chest freezer.
 Part of our pantry is directly under our stairs, and there isn’t enough room to even stand up there.
 A chest freezer was the only possibility.

 2. Even if we had the space for an upright, we still would have chosen a chest freezer because they are significantly less expensive.
-We purchased our model through Lowe’s for $175 (that includes taxes) and got free delivery.
-Pretty sweet deal, I think.
+We purchased our model through Lowe’s, though you can often find them on Amazon or even on Facebook marketplace.

 But here’s the thing about chest freezers that every owner of one hates: they are a MAJOR pain to keep organized, and more often than not, owners find themselves throwing away food that they completely forgot about and that they find a year (or more!) after putting it away.

 We have a chest freezer to help us preserve our food and stretch our grocery dollars.
 We aren’t saving any money if we freeze food and then throw it away later.
 So I knew we needed to tackle the organization issue.
 And we found a solution that works for us!

 First, we separated our food into different categories.
 These are the categories that make sense for us; you may need slightly different categories.

 - Prepared meals

 - Baby food

 Each category got a canvas tote of a different color associated with it.
 Here are the color combos we chose based on what we had available!

 - Meats: brown